 and corresponding toolchains for embedded linux:

-Custom build can be prepared upon the earlier contact with Adaptive Vision team.
+Custom build can be prepared upon the earlier contact with Aurora Vision team.

-The Adaptive Vision Library Lite is distributed as
+The Aurora Vision Library Lite is distributed as

 The library is compatible with Debian-like system, including - but not limited to - Ubuntu distributions.

 Properly set locale on target computer is important.